tagspaces/documentation/docs/extensions/mindmap-viewer.md

 ## Installation

-This extensions is packaged with new version of TagSpaces (after version 5.2)
+This extension is packaged with the new version of TagSpaces (after version 5.2).

-## Source code
+## Source Code

-The source code of this extension is freely available on [GitHub](https://github.com/tagspaces/tagspaces-extensions/tree/main/mindmap-viewer)
+The source code of this extension is freely available on [GitHub](https://github.com/tagspaces/tagspaces-extensions/tree/main/mindmap-viewer).

 ## Development

-If you want to extend this extensions, please follow our general [extension development guide](/dev/extension-development-guide)
+If you want to extend this extension, please follow our general [extension development guide](/dev/extension-development-guide).

 ## License